comp92/SlackMessenger/README.md

 # Slack Messenger
 Eliminates the bloat of having a browser open to send messages in your slack team!

+#Credits
+https://github.com/gpedro/slack-webhook : The API used in this program.

 # How to use:
 Add an incoming webhook to your team.